This guide has been produced for information purposes only. As a buy to let mortgage broker, we're not able to offer tax advice.

 For more landlord tax advice see our Buy to Let Tax Changes guide.

-• You calculate your taxable rental profit without deducting mortgage interest
+- You calculate your taxable rental profit (without deducting any mortgage interest)

 If you own multiple rental properties, the income from all properties is typically combined to determine your total rental income.
 Expenses from one property can often be deducted from the income of another, which can help in reducing your taxable income.
 Here are key points:

-Do I Have to Pay UK Tax on Income from a Property Overseas?
+Do I Have to Pay UK Tax on Rental Income from a Property Overseas?

 Tax for overseas property rentals is largely handled in the same way as UK property rentals.
 If you live in the UK and are domiciled in the UK, it’s likely you’ll have to pay Income Tax on your income from overseas properties.
 If you’re not a UK resident, you won’t have to pay UK Income Tax on this rental income.
 This includes if you’re in the UK but your permanent home or domicile is overseas.